-A recent Bloomberg article sites research which indicates that we can expect to see greater disparity between rich and poor as the world warms.
+A recent Bloomberg article cites research that indicates that we can expect to see the greater disparity between rich and poor as the world warms.
 Climate change is expected to cause a 20 percent drop in GDP in the coming decades and this will exacerbate wealth inequality.
 According to a 2014 NASA study, such concentrations of wealth have historically contributed to the collapse of civilizations.

-Growth that contributes to planetary health and social well being should be encouraged but all other forms of growth must be closely monitored and regulated to ensure that they do not contribute to ecological destruction or social inequity.
-It is short sighted insanity to prioritize short term economic gains.
+The growth that contributes to planetary health and social well-being should be encouraged but all other forms of growth must be closely monitored and regulated to ensure that they do not contribute to ecological destruction or social inequity.
+It is short-sighted insanity to prioritize short-term economic gains.
 As the old cliche goes, there is no economy on a dead planet.

 Steinberger says that we can change, but, she adds, “it will take the fight of our lives, for all of our lives, to change this…This is a fight for life itself.”
 We know what we have to do, now we just have to do it.
 It’s now or never, we can either listen to science and confront the climate crises on multiple fronts or we can surrender and move perilously into an uncertain future.